This guide will help you get ready for your mastectomy (breast surgery) at MSK. It will also help you know what to expect as you recover.

 Offers financial assistance to pay for copayments during treatment.
-Patients must have medical insurance, meet the income criteria, and be prescribed medication that is part of the Good Days formulary.
+Patients must have medical insurance, meet the income criteria, and be prescribed medication that’s part of the Good Days formulary.

 LGBT Cancer Project

-Provides support and advocacy for the LGBT community, including a online support groups and a database of LGBT friendly clinical trials.
+Provides support and advocacy for the LGBT community, including online support groups and a database of LGBT-friendly clinical trials.